Furniture Marketing Video: Upwards

 CONSTRUCTING CHAIR VARIATIONS

 The first step of the project is to have perfect 3D furniture renderings of the manufactured chairs.
 In this case, there were two types of chair – with and without arms.
 The models for manufacture had been constructed already by the industrial engineers at National.
 While these models are optimal for fabrication (incorporating constraints for rigidity, weight, plastics molding, etc.) they are also an ideal starting point for a 3D furniture rendering.
 In some cases Trinity must reconstruct a complex model from a physical sample or from photos.
 But where a model exists, particularly a solid modeling type file format like SolidWorks or CATIA, we can save time.
 The unseen elements are deleted, the missing visual details such as trim or upholstery are added and the model is finalized with the approval of the client.

 With a 3D environment, there are virtually none of the cost and availability issues that arise with location scouting or building a set on a soundstage.
 Further, the furniture itself can be made in any color and any quantity where an actual photo shoot would require manufacturing a lot of unsold inventory.
 Also there are no time limits on a virtual 3D set – you can revisit and revise it a week later, or ten years later.

 To give our artists a starting point, most clients or art directors will block out some sort of sketch.
 Also they may provide reference photos, indicating they like the floor in this one, the windows in that one, etc.

 FURNITURE MARKETING IMAGERY

 This imagery is initially prepared for the print brochure.
-But the images are of sufficient detail and quality that they will ultimately be useful for posters, trade show displays, web site graphics, dealer use and press kits.
+But the 3D furniture renderings are of sufficient detail and quality that they will ultimately be useful for posters, trade show displays, web site graphics, dealer use and press kits.